 About this Blog

-Unruly is an intersectional blog created and operated by members of the Jews of Color Caucus organized in partnership with Jewish Voice for Peace.
+Unruly is an intersectional blog created and operated by members of the Jews of Color and Sephardi/Mizrahi (JOCSM) Caucus organized in partnership with Jewish Voice for Peace.
 Our focus is on racial justice issues in the United States, Palestine, Israel, and beyond.
 We feature news items, political analysis, essays, poetry, art, and video work that highlights the way oppressed people resist their dispossession.

 This stigma is not unique to our struggle, and is an experience we share with many other oppressed people.
 Unruly is about rejecting the logics of control wielded against people of color around the world, and providing a space where we can connect our struggles.

-Editor-in-Chief: Rebecca Pierce
+Co-Editor, Politics – Rebecca Pierce

-Arts & Culture Editor: Danny Bryck
+Co-Editor, Arts – Danny Bryck